-Over the past year, COVID-19 put a spotlight on the importance of employee wellbeing.
-Now, as we enter the post-pandemic workplace, employee wellness programs are quickly emerging as a strategic workplace initiative to battle chronic burnout and keep hybrid teams engaged.
+Over the past few years, remote work has placed a spotlight on the importance of employee wellbeing.
+As we gain familiarity with the post-pandemic workplace, employee wellness programs are quickly emerging as a strategic workplace initiative to battle chronic burnout and keep hybrid teams engaged.

 If you want to boost employee engagement and retention, an effective wellness program is no longer a nice-to-have... it's a must-have.
 But creating a wellness program that keeps employees interested is tricky — especially if your team is distributed or working remotely.
 Over time, competing priorities and lack of employee buy-in can cause your wellness program to suffer.

 So what's holding your wellness program back?
-Here's seven reasons your program might be floundering — and how you can fix it.
+Here's nine reasons your program might be floundering — and how you can fix it.

 Your employee wellness strategy doesn't include pulse surveys